Welcome to HITA!

 Please see this page for information about training and development opportunities for translators and interpreters.

-The Texas Licensed Court Interpreter program has been shifted from the Texas Department of Licensing and Regulation (TDLR) to the new Judicial Branch Certification Commission (JBCC):
+The Texas Licensed Court Interpreter program is the responsibility of the Judicial Branch Certification Commission (JBCC):

 HITA's use of email addresses is governed by our email policy.